MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/design-loop-components.md

 **Embedded**: Adaptive Cards are embedded, so there's nothing specific needed from you.

 **Actionable**: Loop components allow the user to take action to complete a flow within the component itself; beyond simply viewing information or opening a browser.
-If your Adaptive Card is a view-only experience, consider looking for opportunities to make it actionable, since interactive elements are a core feature that can delight users.
+If your Adaptive Card is a view-only experience, look for opportunities to make it actionable, since interactive elements are a core feature to delight users.
 Ensure that an Adaptive Card with view-only experience doesn't change to a Loop component, in this case, it must remain an Adaptive Card only.

    > [!NOTE]
    > Certain user permissions or modes of your component might not be actionable, but the common cases must be actionable.